Teraterpeton: Ecology

+Trilophosaurids like Tetraterpeton have been suggested to be herbivorous or omnivorous.

+Research history

 Teraterpeton is primarily known from a single partial holotype skeleton referred to as NSM 999GF041.
 This skeleton was found in a sea cliff in Burntcoat Head, Nova Scotia.
 The deposit from which it was found is part of the late Carnian Wolfville Formation, comprising a section of the larger Newark Supergroup that stretches across Canada and the eastern United States.
 The formation is located in the Fundy Basin, a rift basin which, like other Newark basins, opened as Pangaea began to break apart at the end of the Triassic.
 The Wolfville Formation contains a diverse assemblage of Triassic tetrapods that includes temnospondyl amphibians, procolophonid reptiles, and traversodont cynodonts.
 Based on the presence of the temnospondyl Koskinonodon (a common Triassic index fossil), the assemblage is dated to the Carnian stage of the Late Triassic.

 The type species of Teraterpeton, T. hrynewichorum, was named in 2003.
 It is named after George P. Hrynewich and his son Sandy Hrynewich, fossil collectors who discovered the bones at Burntcoat Head in 1999.

 Postcranial remains from a referred specimen, NSM 018GF010.002, as well as an isolated cervical vertebra (NSM 018GF010.001) were described by Pritchard & Sues in 2019.